 - Enrolled as a Full-Time student in a MFT program

-- Available to accept their award at the GAMFT Spring Conference on May 20th, 2023 in Atlanta, GA.
+- Available to accept their award at the GAMFT Spring Conference in May 2024 in Atlanta, GA.